ZeroLikviz/godot_plugin-neural-network/README.md

 **ActivationFunctions:**
    - identity
    - binary_step
-   - logistic / sigmoid / soft_step - by default all layers functions are set to the logistic activation function.
+   - logistic / sigmoid / soft_step - by default, all layer functions are set to the logistic activation function.
    - tanh
    - ReLU
    - mish